modernjavaio/concurrentcounterbenchmark/README.md

 * `SynchronizedHashMapCounter`: Modified `AtomicIntegerCounter` to use `Collections.synchronizedMap()` wrapping a `HashMap` to see the differences in performance with a ConcurrentHashMap.
+* `MapAtomicIntegerCounter`: This version of `AtomicIntegerCounter` uses a normal `HashMap` to see what overhead the `ConcurrentHashMap` has.
+This version is not thread-safe.

 ## Running tests
 The simplest way to run the tests is to run